 We will perform a complete physical exam, administer only needed vaccinations according to your cat’s lifestyle, and perform lab work (if necessary) tailored to the individual cat.
-We will also discuss any behavior changes, weight management and dental care needed to keep your cat healthy and pain-free.
+We will also discuss any behavior changes, weight management, and dental care needed to keep your cat healthy and pain-free.

 Senior Wellness Care

 Cats 10 years and older are more prone to medical problems and we strongly encourage semi-annual examinations and testing.
 We will ask about any subtle changes you may have noticed, such as your cat drinking more water or climbing stairs more slowly.
-Our Senior Wellness Care includes consultation regarding nutrition and behavior, comprehensive physical examination, blood pressure measurement and lab work imaging.
-We will discuss findings with you and make recommendations to keep your cat healthy.
+Our Senior Wellness Care includes consultation regarding nutrition and behavior, comprehensive physical examination, blood pressure measurement, and lab work imaging.
+We will discuss the findings with you and make recommendations to keep your cat healthy.

 Individualized Vaccination Protocols

-We follow the American Association of Feline Practitioners Vaccination Guidelines regarding vaccinations, and limit vaccinations to those indicated for your cat’s lifestyle.
+We follow the American Association of Feline Practitioners Vaccination Guidelines regarding vaccinations and limit vaccinations to those indicated for your cat’s lifestyle.

 Parasite prevention plays a major role in the routine health of your cat.
 All kittens are treated for intestinal parasites at least twice during their initial visits.
 For all cats, we recommend heartworm prevention and yearly fecal analysis.
 For outside cats, we recommend flea and tick prevention as well as yearly treatment for intestinal parasites.
-Our clinic carries an assortment of products and the doctors will tailor a prevention program specific for your cat.
+Our clinic carries an assortment of products and the doctors will tailor a prevention program specifically for your cat.
 Modern parasite prevention products carried at veterinary offices are very safe and are chosen because they are efficacious.

-Excess weight increases your cat’s risk of diabetes, urinary problems and arthritis.
+Excess weight increases your cat’s risk of diabetes, urinary problems, and arthritis.
 Current knowledge of feline nutrition helps us help you manage your cat’s weight.
 Weight checks (technician appointments) are available at no charge, however, appointments are required.

 With various life stages or illnesses, the nutritional needs of your cat will change as well.
 Our doctors and staff will review current medical information and make specific dietary recommendations to help your cat maintain optimal health.